Contentful Personalization & Analytics

 Unset identify and screen can emit; other events are blocked.

-true All event types can emit.
+true All SDK event types can emit.

 false identify and screen can emit; other events are blocked.

-Entry personalization boundary
+Entry optimization boundary

 The application provides: